 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-If you’re wondering how to cook a ham roast with brown sugar glaze that will have all your friends’ and family’s mouths watering, you’ve come to the right place!
-Baked with juicy pineapple rings and cherries, this ham makes the perfect meal for holiday entertaining for just a simple Sunday dinner.
+This ham roast with brown sugar glaze is always a family favorite!
+Baked with juicy pineapple rings and cherries, it’s the perfect meal for holiday entertaining or just a simple Sunday dinner.

 If you’ve ever had a Honey Baked Ham, you know exactly what the fuss is about because they are scrumptious!
 They’re the main attraction on most holiday dinner tables, but have you checked out those prices lately!?
 No worries, with this super easy recipe, you can skip the long lines and insane prices and have a homemade glazed ham that is even better than the ones you can buy!